CIP-NL/coding-guide/content/en/golang/testing.md

 Make sure that your tests pass within 2 seconds.
 If running tests takes too long, you'll get annoyed and not run them often enough.

+## parallelization
+Normally `go test` will run tests sequentially (although the order is not deterministic).
+Most unit tests may be run in parallel.
+To mark them as parallel, simply add the line `t.Parallel()` as the first line of the test.
+The testrunner will determine if it is more optimal to run the test in parallel.
+It is not guaranteed to do so.